Distinctsy/alx_project_1/README.md

 # ShopVerse "Discover, Explore, Shop - Unleash Your Retail Universe!"
-Details

 This is a repo for ShopVerse - an Ecommerce site [a project for ALX Month 8]